0xSG/3DObjectCreator/README.md

   i - To increase the width
   d - To decrease the width

-  Mouse Click -To change the axies of rotation
+  Mouse Click - To change the axies of rotation
 ```
 ## Developer Details
   SURYA GANGARAJ K